cyberoblivion/co-blog/_posts/2024-04-28-add-vuejs-to-jekyll.markdown

 ---

 ## Conclusion
-With these updates, you now have a fully functioning Markdown editor that listens for input changes and renders formatted output instantly.
-This feature is a practical example of how Vue.js can bring interactivity to a static Jekyll site.
+With this setup, you now have a responsive Markdown editor that updates instantly, showcasing how Vue.js can bring interactive power to a static Jekyll site.
+Vue is a fascinating framework, showing us that frontend complexity is catching up to backend architecture!
+Tools like Vue help us keep code secure, efficient, and polished all essentials in today’s web development.

+Enough for now… time to get back to the HACKS!

 All the code for this blog is available on github [here](https://github.com/cyberoblivion/co-blog)